GMMan/punitapichan-notes/README.md

   How much of a role does selecting drink base, ice, and sugar play in the tapichan picked?
 Does the amount of time between tapikatsu affect the tapichan given?
+  - I have this written up somewhere but uncommitted.
+The combination of base, ice, and sugar serve as a password for particular tapichans in case you're not getting what you want from the RNG.
+I've also got the list of dates for everything.
+  - I do want to make a full guide for Punitapi-chan at some point, but currently otherwise occupied with other toy projects.
 - Standby screen: how quickly does the drink level go down?
 - Extra secret tapichans: there are two tapichans that don't show up anywhere in the game but the sprites are present: Waon dog and witch.
 Are these actually unreferenced, or is there a way to obtain them?
+  - They are actually unreferenced and not obtainable.
 - Sweeping minigame: how does the game determine whether you find 500p?
+  - RNG.
+There's a more nuanced answer, but I don't remember off the top of my head.
 - Ingredients inventory: Bandai Mania video showed an inventory of 99 of each ingredient.
 Was that a special debug build, or is there a way to trigger this on the production game too?
 - Mysterious data after resources package: what is this exactly?
 Is it referenced anywhere?
 Is it graphics, or just padding?
+  - Not graphics, not padding.
+IIRC it's actually some precalculated tables for sines and stuff, used by the SPU driver.
+It just happens that the resources pack was pinned at a particular location and there wasn't enough room prior to store all the tables.
+The mystery DRM file from before the pack is a default piano instrument note for MIDI that's bundled with the SPU driver.